malinacrudu/join---A-social-network-app/README.md

 a short list of fields with personal information.
 <img src="images/2.png" alt="Registration" />
 <h3>What can you do as a user?</h3>
-A reader can that is logged into the application can see in the left side of the screen their username, their full name and their number of friends.
+An user can that is logged into the application can see in the left side of the screen their username, their full name and their number of friends.
 The user has the possibility to change their profile picture or delete their account.
 Moreover they can see a list with their current friends.